Tosi Family of Vancouver

 Peter TosiA Vancouver landmark: Tosi Italian Food Imports at 624 Main Street.
 One of Chinatown’s oldest family-run businesses it is virtually unchanged from its 1930 origins.

 Tosi & Company Food Importers was started by Piedmonte-born Peter Tosi.
-The original business, which opend in 1906, was located on Union Street where Peter Tosi had first opened a butcher shop.
+The original business, which opend in 1906, was located on 550 Union Street where Peter Tosi had first opened a butcher shop.
 With his business expanding Mr. Tosi bought the 6000-square-foot Main Street store, which was once thought to have been part of Woodward’s department store.
-But new information has imeregered about the origin of the building.
+But new information has emerged about the origin of the building.
 Angelo Tosi the current proprietor, took over the family business in 1973, after his father Peter Tosi who worked until he passed away at 89.

 A Rich Part of Vancouver’s Italian History